 Now let's go ahead and put these two facts together.
 We see that this kite's opposing angles are both supplementary and equal, which means they must be 90° each.
 And by the inscribed angle theorem, they subtend an arc that is 180° - and thus the chord of that arc is the diameter.

-Proof: axis of symmetry of a kite inscribed in a circle
+Axis of symmetry of a kite inscribed in a circle:

 (1) m∠ABC + m∠CDA= 180° //Opposing angles of an inscribed quadrangle are supplementary